 Guess what month it is?
 NOVEMBER!
 And that means NANOWRIMO, woo-hoo!

-I’m thrilled to announce my project, ON STARRY WINGS.
+I’m thrilled to announce my project, A NECESSARY END.

 This will be the first of many (to be edited please don’t take them too seriously) excerpts, shared literally as I write them for the sake of accountability.